Skip to content

 Do I need both a trip permit and a fuel permit?

 It depends on the state and on which credentials you already carry.
 A carrier without IRP apportionment for a state needs the trip permit; a carrier without IFTA needs the fuel permit.
-If you hold both credentials, you generally need neither — you're already covered.
+If you hold both credentials, you generally need neither.
 A handful of states with a weight-distance tax (Oregon, New York, Kentucky, New Mexico, Connecticut) also charge a separate mileage tax on top; those have their own guides linked from the compliance hub.

 Are these fees exact and current?

-Every fee here was read from an official state government source — a DMV, DOT, or revenue-agency page or statute — with the source linked in each row.
+Every fee here was read from an official state government source (a DMV, DOT, or revenue-agency page or statute), then independently re-checked against a second official source, with the verification date shown on each row.
 Fees change, and some states price by weight or add a small processing fee (noted in the row).
 A few states publish no flat fee at all, or sell permits only through a portal, so they aren't listed yet.
 Always confirm against the linked agency before you buy.
 This is compliance-planning information, not legal or tax advice.

 Related guides